SonderMindOrg/sober_swag/docs/serializers.md

 end
 ```

-For clarity (and to prevent infinitely-looping serializers on accident, we reccomend you *always* use an explicit view for dependent output objects.
+For clarity (and to prevent infinitely-looping serializers on accident, we recommend you *always* use an explicit view for dependent output objects.